 DOCTORS IN SCHOOLS PROGRAM

-Federation Clinic has recently been successful in joining the "Doctors in Schools Program" which is Victorian Government project aimed at providing medical advice and health care in select secondary schools to those students most in need.
+Federation Clinic has recently been successful in joining the “Doctors in Schools Program” which is a Victorian Government project aimed at providing medical advice and health care in select secondary schools to those students most in need.
 Dr Jessica Madden is heading up this project across the campuses of Wodonga Senior Secondary College and Wodonga Middle Years College, supported by one of our Registered Nurses, Laura.

 Students will be provided with the same services at the schools as they would in a GP clinic in the community.
 Clinical consulting rooms have been established at each of the schools to facilitate accessible, professional and confidential consultations.
 There are no out-of-pocket expenses for the students for consultations with the GP on the school premises.